 Home visits take place for all new children starting at Holly Park.
-Two members of staff must attend all visits.
-Under no circumstances should a member of staff make a visit unaccompanied.
-(There are separate Home Visit Guidelines in the lone working policy.)
+Two members of staff must

 50. One-to-one work with Pupils

 If a one-to-one session is being carried out, it should be in a room that can be overseen by other staff, has a glass panel or is in a public where they can be seen by others. (see lone working policy)